OUR TEAM

 Dr Emily Jacob is a Rural GP with extensive experience in skin cancer medicine.
 Raised in the Atherton Tablelands, she studied medicine at James Cook University in Townsville and completed her training in Mackay and Kuranda.
 Prior to joining the team at Kaleidoscope Skin Cancer Clinic, Dr Jacob worked as a General Practitioner in Bundaberg for four years, where her areas of special interest included skin cancer medicine, paediatrics, obstetrics and mental health.
 Dr Jacob enjoys educating junior doctors and is a passionate champion of the career and lifestyle benefits of working in rural and remote medicine.
 Dr Jacob is a self-confessed homebody who loves the beach.
 Her husband is an engineer at Bundaberg Rum Distillery and together they have two young children.
 Dr Jacob is available at KSC Mondays, Wednesdays and Thursdays.

-Medical Practitioner, Dr Belinda Cornell
+Medical Practitioner, Dr Els Joossens

 Practice Manager, Shane McNeil